nytimes/kyt/cli/README.md

 ## kyt Commands Explained

 ### kyt dev
 The `dev` command takes the entry index.js in client and server, compiles them, and starts up a webpack dev server on the specified ports.
-The dev server includes a react hot loader to allow for faster development.
+The dev server includes a live reloading to allow for faster development.
 You can change ports in the kyt config.

 ### kyt build